-And just look at these fantastic Dutch Yellow Potatoes!
-The skin is think a gold-yellow color and the inside is creamy and rich!
+Look at these fantastic Dutch Yellow Potatoes.
+The skin is thick a gold-yellow color and the inside is creamy and rich.

-And “smashing” the potatoes with the Smood, would make them ideal for soaking up the curry flavors in the stew.
+"Smashing" the potatoes with the Smood makes them ideal for soaking up the curry flavors in the stew.

 This is not a sponsored post.
 Melissa's Produce gave me the potatoes for recipe testing and Dreamfarm gave me the Smood for review.
 As always, I only write about things I love.

 - 3 pounds Baby Dutch Yellow Potatoes, washed and dried

 - 2 tablespoons olive oil (plus a bit more for the pan)

 - 1½ tablespoons ginger pulp (from approximately 2 X 1½-inch ginger root)

 - 1 to 2 teaspoons minced Thai chile pepper (or other hot pepper -- see notes)